amitk188/cf-web-crawler/README.md

 # cf-web-crawler
-Crawls static links in the CF website and generates a report of containing the broken links
+Crawls static links in the CF website and generates a report of containing the broken links -- Todo: Handle dynamic links/content